qiang-yi/GEOG476/lecture/lec11_web_map_service.md

 ## Submission
 Submit the URL (e.g. www2.hawaii.edu/~yourusername...) to the web map through Laulima by **Nov 22th (Friday), 11:55pm**.

+Step 2 (legend) is optional.
+You'll receive full points if Step 1 is completed.

 **Important**: as you are sharing the same account in GeoServer, please name your layers and styles with your name or name initials (e.g. fz_yourname and fz_style_yourname) to distinguish from others.
 Please be careful not to delete others' files.
 If you did in accident, please let me or others know.